Elias Lindholm: Personal life

 Lindholm was born in Boden, Sweden, but grew up in Gävle.
-His father, Mikael Lindholm, is a retired ice hockey player who played in 404 SEL games and 18 NHL games with the Los Angeles Kings in 1989–90.
+His father, Mikael Lindholm, is a former professional ice hockey player who played in 404 Elitserien games and 18 NHL games with the Los Angeles Kings in 1989–90.
 Lindholm is a cousin of ice hockey player Calle Järnkrok and the younger brother of ice hockey player Oliver Lindholm.
-Lindholm is not related to Hampus Lindholm.
-Lindholm started playing hockey in Hanover, (Germany), at the age of three while his father was playing for the Hannover Scorpions.
+He is not related to Hampus Lindholm.
+Lindholm started playing ice hockey in Hanover, Germany, at the age of three while his father was playing for the Hannover Scorpions.